-You can't tell whether a food is contaminated with E. coli by the way it looks, smells or tastes.
-Although most types of Escherichia coli (E. coli) bacteria are harmless, certain strains, such as E. coli O157:H7, can cause serious foodborne illness.
+Unfortunately you can't tell whether a food is contaminated with Escherichia coli (E. coli) by the way it looks, smells or tastes.
+Although most types of E. coli bacteria are harmless, certain strains can cause serious foodborne illness.

-To protect yourself from E. coli and other foodborne illnesses, follow basic food safety guidelines:
+To protect yourself from E. coli infection and other foodborne illnesses, follow basic food safety guidelines:

 - Wash your hands, utensils and kitchen surfaces with hot, soapy water before and after preparing or eating food.

-- Keep raw foods, especially meats, separate from ready-to-eat foods.
+- Keep raw foods, especially meat and poultry, away from ready-to-eat foods.

 - Refrigerate or freeze perishable foods promptly.